vaedprasad/PracticeProblems/README.md

 ![Kiwi drive diagram](http://i.stack.imgur.com/x6u31.png)

-Write a function that maps a 3d joystick input of X velocity, Y veloctity, and $\theta$ velocity scaled from -100 to 100 to three motor values scaled -100 to 100.
+Write a function that maps a 3d joystick input of X velocity, Y veloctity, and rotational velocity scaled from -100 to 100 to three motor values scaled -100 to 100.
 This question requires physics background, in particular vectors and torque.
 We recommend working in groups.

 ## Computer Vision Problems